 The United States is quickly shaping up to be the birthplace of commercialized autonomous driving.
 From the DARPA Urban Challenge to AV-focused highway infrastructure plans, the American landscape is full of potential.
 In recent years, autonomous technology has graduated from simulated, computer-based tests, to closed-course testing, all the way to public roads.
 We’re entering a new era of testing in autonomy that’s rooted in safe practices for drivers, passengers, and highway travelers alike.

 With the help of several states in the U.S., the autonomous driving industry has expanded its ability to test out a multitude of climates, weather patterns, and more.
 At Torc, our self-driving semi-trucks have been tested on roads in Blacksburg, VA and Albuquerque, New Mexico – with plans to continue expanding beyond that.
-Whether it’s the mountain landscape of the Appalachians or the sunny side of California, locations across the United States have opened their doors to autonomy.
+Whether it’s the mountain landscape of the Appalachians or the sunny side of Florida, locations across the United States have opened their doors to autonomy.
 So, which states allow autonomous driving?

 The southern United States is a hotbed of activity for self-driving cars, autonomous 18-wheelers, and self-driving semi-trucks alike.
 The Sun Belt interstate, sometimes called the Sand State belt, is a perfect place for autonomous testing.
-This highway stretches from California all the way through to Florida; it also ventures as far north as South Carolina, allowing vehicles to carry freight, passengers, and more across the country.
+This highway stretches from the west coast all the way through to Florida; it also ventures as far north as South Carolina, allowing vehicles to carry freight, passengers, and more across the country.

 The Sun Belt stretch works so well for a number of reasons, starting with weather.
 Across the roads that make up this highway, sunny weather and mild rain is the norm.
 Snow is minimal, if it falls at all.
 These kinds of conditions are ideal for self-driving vehicles of any kind, especially as we look towards launching these semi-trucks and cars as safely as possible.